XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars: Discussion

 Surprisingly, none of the XUE sources, even if exposed to similar levels of external irradiation as the proplyds in the ONC, show any of these external irradiation indicators.
 As discussed in Section~\ref{sec:truncation}, the XUE disks could be truncated.
 Additionally, the fact that we do not see signs of photo-evaporation in the spectra could indicate that these disks have already mostly evaporated; Given the mass-loss rates measured for proplyds in the ONC \citep[e.g.][]{1993ApJ...410..696O, 1998ApJ...499..758J,1999AJ....118.2350H,2016MNRAS.457.3593F,2018MNRAS.481..452H, 2023MNRAS.526.4315H}, it is expected that the evaporation phase is short lived \citep[see e.g.][]{2019MNRAS.490.5478W}, and therefore it is possible that the XUE sources are already at a post-proplyd state.
-The lack of an outer disk would imply that there is no volume of gas which is dense enough to produce \CH3+\ emission, explaining the lack of this molecule in our observations \citep[see Fig.~5 in][]{2025arXiv250400841P}.
+The lack of an outer disk would imply that there is no volume of gas which is dense enough to produce \CH3+\ emission even in the presence of gaps like in the case of TW~Hya, explaining the lack of this molecule in our observations \citep[see Fig.~5 in][]{2025ApJ...985...72P}.

 If the XUE disks were at a post-evaporation stage, it is possible that by putting together observations of proplyds in the ONC and the XUE sample we are looking at an evolutionary sequence for externally irradiated disks.
 However, it is important to note that the central stars of the XUE sample have higher masses than those of the ONC disks observed with JWST.
 The latter could influence the physical conditions of the inner disks, which could also explain the differences in the observed signatures.